IanWhitney/ianwhitney.github.com/_posts/2013-10-29-totally-bogus-mocking-for-tests.md

     end

 Still duplication (actually now triplication of the API methods), but at least I could control drift.
+Kind of.
 If Record or RecordDouble stopped supporting a method that was in the interface test, an alarm bell would go off.
+But if arity changed, I wouldn't notice.

 Fast forward several months and I find myself implementing this pattern again in a different code base.
 But now I have [this video](http://confreaks.com/videos/2452-railsconf2013-the-magic-tricks-of-testing), in which (at the 29 minute mark), Sandi Metz points to four ([quacky] (https://github.com/benmoss/quacky), [bogus] (https://github.com/psyho/bogus), [rspec-fire] (https://github.com/xaviershay/rspec-fire), [minitest-firemock] (https://github.com/cfcosta/minitest-firemock)) gems that can solve this problem in a better way.